Opinion: Texas should legalize marijuana for recreational use

 Guest Writer & Texan Debate Participant

 When it comes to the legalization of recreational marijuana, it can provide positive outcomes concerning public safety and prison systems with the implication of laws and regulations.
-These laws and regulations can be strikingly similar to alcohol regulations which provide age requirements, a purchase amount and purchase locations.
-Also, the public would be better informed on the proper and safe use of marijuana recreationally, thus decreasing the number of people that are improperly and unsafely using marijuana.
+These laws and regulations can be strikingly similar to alcohol regulations that provide age requirements, a purchase amount and purchase locations.
+Also, the public would be better informed on the proper and safe use of marijuana, in forms like the ubc chemo strain, recreationally, thus decreasing the number of people that are improperly and unsafely using marijuana.
 Not only would this give the government the opportunity to monitor the distribution and use of marijuana, it would also provide a public safety to those purchasers.

 Health requirements should also be included in the laws and regulations.
 Pregnant women and people with serious medical conditions should not use marijuana.
 Driving under the influence of marijuana can be dangerous as well.

 Due to the fact that marijuana is illegal in terms of recreational use, it is often sold in unmonitored and unsafe locations, therefore putting the many marijuana users today at risk of a countless number of instances.
 However, in countries where marijuana is legal such as Canada, you can order edibles online canada and get marijuana easily.
 A study and survey was done in April of 2016, which was published in the Washington Post, by Yahoo and Marist University that provided information stating that 55 million adults were recreational marijuana users in that year and of those 55 million users, 35 million of them claimed to be regular users of marijuana recreationally.
 Some people even look to buying marijuana online, however, some people don’t want to do this, due to the fact that they aren’t certain is buying weed online safe?